 The gilded man was cutting from a lump of meat.
 It made the dog cavort like a mad, reddish horse.
 The man was throwing to the dog, while pretending, according to his nature, not to do so.
 The dog gulped at the chunks of fatty meat, the collar working forward on his neck, the eyes popping in his head.
 The man ate, swallowing with some ugliness, swallowing to get it down, he was alone, and afterwards swilling the hot, metallic tea, almost to get it finished with.
 But warmth came.
 Now he felt good.
 He smelled the long, slow scent of chaff slavered in the nosebag by the munching horse.
 He smelled the smell of green wood burning.
 He propped his head against the damp collar discarded by the horse.
 And the cavern of fire was enormous, labyrinthine, that received the man.
 He branched and flamed, glowed and increased, and was suddenly extinguished in the little puffs of smoke and tired thoughts.
 The name of this man was Stan Parker.

 Art students were once sent to galleries to make copies of the masterpieces, in order to learn the techniques through imitation.
-So too the budding writer.
-In my late teens and early twenties I went like an avid disciple from guru to guru, imbibing their every word until I could speak their thoughts in a pale facsimile of their voice: Solzhenitsyn, Gide, Lawrence, Camus, Marquez, Faulkner, Borges, many others.
-Of all my teachers, it was at PW’s feet that I learned the most, and neither the Chronicle nor, especially, The Flaming Sword, could have been written without his influence.
+So too should the budding writer.
+In my late teens and early twenties I went like an avid disciple from guru to guru, imbibing their every word until I could speak their thoughts in a pale facsimile of their voice (thinking of course that they were already my thoughts, and already my own voice): Solzhenitsyn, Gide, Lawrence, Camus, Marquez, Faulkner, Borges, many others.
+Of all my teachers, it was at PW's feet that I learned the most, and neither the Chronicle nor, especially, The Flaming Sword, could have been written without his influence.

 Later, there were more difficult lessons to learn from him than style and character; how hard it is to grow old gracelessly, when there is nothing more to say but only the need and the desire to go on speaking.
 His last books are so bilious, so cantankerous, his autobiography so superficial, his letters so utterly banal – once having succeeded as a writer, it is, I am afraid, no longer possible to take up pen and paper in the guise of a mere dull human being.
 One is condemned to make literature out of everything.
 Posterity expects.